wbrowar/adminbar/README.md

 3. Either add the Admin Bar through the plugin settings page, or add the tag, `{{ craft.Adminbar.show(entry) }}`, to your template.

 ## Auto Embed
-Using the "Auto Embed" option will add the Admin Bar to the top of your `<body>` tag.
+Using the "Auto Embed" setting will add the Admin Bar to the top of your `<body>` tag.
 Doing it this way will base the "Edit" button off of the current page entry.
 Branding colors will use the color selected through the "Default Color" color picker.

 For more control, or to add the admin bar to multiple entries, use the embed tag, below.